Climbing To Island Peak

 Ice Axe: An ice axe is vital to keeping balance on slippery surfaces.
 It is multi-purpose equipment that can be used for digging and cutting steps.
 The ice axe should be an appropriate length for your size.

-Harness: A harness is a strap that wraps around your thighs and is attached to the waist.
+Harness: A harness is a strap that wraps around your thighs and attaches to your waist.
 You use it to secure yourself to an anchor or rope for safety.

-Helmet: A helmet is necessary to protect your head from falling ice, rocks, or possible dangers.
+Helmet: A helmet is necessary to protect your head from falling ice, rocks, or other possible dangers.

-Carabiner: A carabiner is a lock that connects parts, mainly to keep the harness safe.
+Carabiner: A carabiner is a locking device that connects parts, mainly to keep the harness secure.
 A locking and unlocking carabiner attaches the rope to various objects or anchors.

 Rope: Climbing ropes are helpful for glacier climbing and crevasse rescue.

-Other equipment required for Island Peak climbing includes Ascender/ Jumar, Descender, Prusik rope, tape slings, Belay device, Ice screws, and snow bar.
-Besides the equipment mentioned above, other regular equipment for trekking is also necessary for island peak climbing.
-For the trekking equipment list, you can visit things needed for trekking.
+Other equipment required for Island Peak climbing includes an Ascender/ Jumar, a Descender, a Prusik rope, tape slings, a Belay device, Ice screws, and a snow bar.
+Besides the equipment mentioned above, other standard trekking gear is also necessary for Island Peak climbing.
+For the trekking equipment list, you can visit the things needed for trekking.

-Note: Boundless Adventure can provide their client with all the climbing equipment for Island peak climbing except climbing boots and gloves.
+Note: Boundless Adventure can provide its clients with all the climbing equipment for Island Peak climbing except climbing boots and gloves.

 Accommodation and Tent

-Until you reach the Island Peak Base Camp, you’ll stay in the local tea houses run by local Sherpa people.
+Until you reach the Island Peak Base Camp, you'll stay in the local tea houses run by local Sherpa people.
 The tea houses provide comfortable accommodations with twin-sharing beds, blankets, and communal dining areas.
 However, a sleeping bag is required for a more restful sleep.
-In addition to accommodations, the tea house provides healthy and fresh meals.
+In addition to accommodations, the tea house offers healthy, fresh meals.

 The tea houses/ lodges are unavailable at Island Peak Base Camp.
 The accommodation is a tent.
 However, Boundless Adventure manages all the requirements for the tent.
-Our team members will fix the tent at Island Base Camp, and we’ll even provide a cook to cook meals during the climbing duration.
+Our team members will fix the tent at Island Base Camp, and we'll even provide a cook to prepare meals during the climb.

 Essential Questions

-The cost for Island Peak Climbing ranges from $1000 to $2000.
-It can vary on several factors, including the trekking company and services.
-The price depends on permits, climbing guides, porters, accommodation, meals, transportation, equipment, etc.
+The cost for Island Peak Climbing ranges from $1800 to $2500.
+It can vary depending on several factors, including or without the EBC, and the services offered.
+The price depends on permits, climbing guides, porters, accommodation, meals, transportation, equipment, and other factors.

 How many days does it take to climb Island Peak?